 The statement of financial position is presented on a liquidity basis.
 Assets and liabilities are presented in decreasing order of liquidity and are not distinguished between current and non-current.
 All balances are expected to be recovered or settled within 12 months, except for investments in financial assets and liabilities and net assets attributable to unit holders.
-The amount expected to be recovered or settled within 12 months after the end of each reporting period cannot be reliably determined.
+The amount expected to be recovered or settled within 12 months period cannot be reliably determined.